EMDR for people with intellectual disabilities

 Using EMDR systemically

-Outside of the one to one EMDR work, systemic thinking can be supportive.
+Outside of the 1:1 EMDR work, systemic thinking can be supportive.
 PWID often need to be helped to consider how they might build their connections with others or how they might link in with other mental health or social skills groups.
 In specialist NHS intellectual disability services, clinicians will often find they need to offer a few psychoeducation sessions to staff teams, families and partners, and possibly share the persons history (when possible, with their consent and involvement) to support the system to understand the person in the context of PTSD rather than as ‘behaviour’ (Barrowcliffe & Evans, 2015; Porter, 2022; Rodenburg et al., 2009).
 Staff involvement in EMDR with PWID is an area that needs more exploration.

 In practice: 3